ihiratanveer/CPInS_NLP_workshop/flask_app/README.md

-# flask-salary-predictor
+# flask-disaster-predictor
-This is project predicts the salary of the employee based on the experience.
+This is project predicts the if the text entered by user consists of disaster news.

 # Model
-model.py trains and saves the model to the disk. model.pkb the pickle model
+Model trained during the workshop is to be used here. model.h5 the pickle model

 # App
 app.py contains all the requiered for flask and to manage APIs.